Robert R. Cupp: 2012 election for the Ohio Supreme Court

 On November 6, 2012, Cupp lost his bid for re-election to O'Neill by a margin of 5%.
 Cupp would remain out of office for only two years, when he would run for his current seat in the Ohio House of Representatives.

 Anti-vaccination controversy

-Sherri Tenpenny presented at a hearing with the Ohio House of Representatives regarding House Bill 248.
+In 2021 Sherri Tenpenny presented at a hearing with the Ohio House of Representatives regarding House Bill 248.
 In the hearing, Tenpenny pushed false claims that the COVID-19 vaccines contain metals bonded to the proteins which she claimed results in people becoming magnetized.
 Cupp defended the invitation to Tenpenny's testimony despite the lack of factual basis for her claims and despite the condemnation by the Ohio Osteopathic Association.
-Tenpenny's position was supported by testimony from Nurse Joanna Overholt who failed to demonstrate with a metal key the magnetism theory propounded by the Dr.
+Tenpenny's position was supported by testimony from Nurse Joanna Overholt who failed to demonstrate with a metal key the magnetism theory propounded by the doctor.